skasproject/skas/docsite/docs/adminguide.md

 $ kubectl sk init --authInsecureSkipVerify=true https://skas.ingress.mycluster.internal
 ```

-But, be aware this is a security breach, as the target site can be a fake one.
-Use this flag should be limited to initial evaluation context.
+> _This is a security breach, as the target site can be a fake one.
+Use this flag should be limited to initial evaluation context._

 ## First run with default admin account